 The work shows, in particular, the limits of analytical philosophy.

 The danger of philosophy lies here because it nullifies all further research if the questions are answered thoroughly enough.
 That seems to have happened to Stace.
 He manages to say that philosophy is of no more use than what he has written.
 He does a good job, but only to reveal the limits of his discipline.
 It is difficult to say whether he was aware of that.

-I agree with Stace that mystical experience is the most central key to a proper understanding of human consciousness.
+I agree with Stace that mystical experience is the central key to a proper understanding of human consciousness.
 The fact that mysticism is still mysticism coincidentally describes that man is still a mystery to himself?
 That can be insignificant parallelism and pure coincidence, but it can also be the seed of truth.
 Just as mysticism has the reputation of an anarchist within religions, science has its anarchists, whose views not everyone agrees to accept.
 The connection between mysticism and science is hardly ever mentioned, as the fields seem to be opposites.
 There is a competitive situation.
-If there is one, the subject of the study must be shared, only the means are different.
+If there is one, the subject of the study must be shared, only the means differ.